 Is there a special regime for domestic and/or globally systemically important banks?

 Section 165 of the Dodd-Frank Act was amended in 2018 by the Economic Growth, Regulatory Relief, and Consumer Protection Act (“Reform Act”) with respect to the applicability of the enhanced prudential standards, most notably by raising the total asset threshold for general application of enhanced prudential standards from $50 billion to $250 billion.
 The Reform Act also authorized the Federal Reserve to apply enhanced prudential standards to banking organizations with between $100 and $250 billion in total assets, but only if the Federal Reserve first determines that a particular enhanced prudential standard is appropriate in consideration of various risk-based factors (including capital structure, riskiness, complexity, financial activities, size, and any other risk-related factors that the Federal Reserve deems appropriate).
-Pursuant to the Reform Act, the federal banking agencies implemented rulemakings in 2019 that apply tailored enhanced prudential standards to banking organizations with at least $100 billion in assets, with varying levels of stringency across four categories of banking organizations, which are delineated based on asset size and other factors such as the degree of a firm’s cross-jurisdictional activity, reliance on short-term wholesale funding, nonbank assets, and off-balance sheet exposures.
+Pursuant to the Reform Act, the federal banking agencies implemented rulemakings in 2019 that apply tailored enhanced prudential standards to banking organizations with at least $100 billion in assets, with varying levels of stringency across the four categories of banking organizations (discussed above).

 What are the sanctions the regulator(s) can order in the case of a violation of banking regulations?

 The federal banking agencies employ a range of formal and informal enforcement actions against regulated institutions in the case of a violation of banking regulations.
-Generally, a federal banking agency first will first identify a violation of law or supervisory concern in a formal examination report delivered to a regulated financial institution as a matter requiring attention or matter requiring immediate attention (“MRA” or “MRIA”).
+Generally, a federal banking agency will first identify a violation of law or supervisory concern in a formal examination report delivered to a regulated financial institution as a matter requiring attention or matter requiring immediate attention.
 If the violation of law or supervisory concern is not remediated, the regulator may take other informal actions, including entering into a memorandum of understanding or written agreement with the regulated institution.
-For continued violations, regulators make undertake formal enforcement actions, including entering a cease of desist order and/or civil money penalties.
+For continued violations, regulators may undertake formal enforcement actions, including entering a cease and desist order and/or civil money penalties.
+There is no requirement that U.S. regulators follow this order of escalation, and a formal action may be the initial regulatory response depending on the severity of the issue(s).

-The federal financial regulations may also pursue enforcement actions against a current or former institution-affiliated party in response to violations of laws, unsafe or unsound practices, or breaches of fiduciary duty.
+The federal financial regulators may also pursue enforcement actions against a current or former institution-affiliated party in response to violations of laws, unsafe or unsound practices, or breaches of fiduciary duty.

 What is the resolution regime for banks?

 The FDIC is the federal banking agency responsible for the orderly resolution of failed federally insured banks.
-Unlike non-bank companies (including bank holding companies) that are resolved in bankruptcy under Chapter 7 or 11 of the U.S. Bankruptcy Code, federally insured banking organizations are resolved in receivership or, in limited cases, conservatorship that is administered by the FDIC.
+Unlike nonbank companies (including BHCs) that are resolved in bankruptcy under Chapter 7 or 11 of the U.S. Bankruptcy Code, federally insured banking organizations are resolved in receivership or, in limited cases, conservatorship that is administered by the FDIC.
 The OCC is responsible for the resolution of uninsured national banks.

 The FDIC, in its capacity as receiver, has a fiduciary obligation to all creditors of the receivership and to stockholders of the failed institution to maximize the amounts recovered as quickly as possible.
-At the same time, the FDIC is statutorily mandated to choose the least costly option to the Deposit Insurance Fund when resolving a failing financial institution.
-Typically, the FDIC uses two methods of resolution: (1) the FDIC facilitates a purchase and assumption transaction through which a buyer agrees to purchase some or all of the assets of the failed institution and assumes some or all of the liabilities, including all insured deposits, and (2) through a deposit payoff, in which the FDIC, as insurer, pays all the insured depositors of the failed bank up to the insurance limit.
+At the same time, the FDIC is statutorily mandated to choose the least costly option to the Deposit Insurance Fund when resolving a failed financial institution.
+Typically, the FDIC uses two methods of resolution: (i) the FDIC facilitates a purchase and assumption transaction through which a buyer agrees to purchase some or all of the assets of the failed institution and assumes some or all of the liabilities, including all insured deposits, or (ii) through a deposit payoff, the FDIC, as insurer, pays all the insured depositors of the failed bank up to the insurance limit.

-Under the Orderly Liquidation Authority (“OLA”), established in Title II of the Dodd-Frank Act, the FDIC may serve as the receiver in the resolution proceedings of certain systemically important financial institutions (which may include, for example, BHCs and nonbank financial companies supervised by the Federal Reserve).
-The OLA is an alternative means of resolving systemically important financial institutions and it can only be invoked in limited circumstances upon specific findings and approvals by the U.S. Department of Treasury and the appropriate federal regulatory agencies.
+Under the OLA, established in Title II of the Dodd-Frank Act, the FDIC may serve as the receiver in the resolution proceedings of certain systemically important financial institutions (which may include, for example, BHCs and nonbank financial companies supervised by the Federal Reserve).
+The OLA is an alternative means of resolving systemically important financial institutions and it can only be invoked in limited circumstances upon specific findings and approvals by the U.S. Department of the Treasury and the appropriate federal regulatory agencies.

 How are client’s assets and cash deposits protected?